-University veterinarians said in a news release and announcement earlier this month that Nova might be in the early stages of heart failure following the recent exam.
+University veterinarians said in a news release and announcement in early November 2019 that Nova might be in the early stages of heart failure following the recent exam.

 Throughout the 2019 season, Aurea, a 5-year-old female golden eagle, and Spirit, a 23-year-old female bald eagle, made the pregame flights at Jordan-Hare Stadium in Nova?s absence from the pregame tradition in Alabama.